-On August 1, 2011, we, through our wholly-owned subsidiaries, Mega Media Holdings, Inc. ("Mega Media Holdings") and KTBU Licensing, Inc. ("KTBU-Sub," and, together with Mega Media Holdings, "Mega Media"), completed the acquisition of certain assets, including licenses, permits and authorizations issued by the Federal Communications Commission (the "FCC") used in or related to the operation of television station KTBU-TV (Digital 42 (Virtual Channel 55)) in Conroe, Texas, pursuant to that certain asset purchase agreement (the "Purchase Agreement"), dated May 2, 2011, as amended on July 19, 2011, with Channel 55/42 Operating, LP, a Texas limited partnership, USFR Tower Operating, LP, a Texas limited partnership, USFR Equity Drive Property LLC, a Texas limited partnership, and US Farm & Ranch Supply Company, Inc., a Texas corporation ("USFR").
+On August 1, 2011, through our wholly-owned subsidiaries, Mega Media Holdings, Inc. ("Mega Media Holdings") and KTBU Licensing, Inc. ("KTBU-Sub," and, together with Mega Media Holdings, "Mega Media"), we completed the acquisition of certain assets, including licenses, permits and authorizations issued by the Federal Communications Commission (the "FCC") used in or related to the operation of television station KTBU-TV (Digital 42 (Virtual Channel 55)) in Conroe, Texas, pursuant to that certain asset purchase agreement (the "Purchase Agreement"), dated May 2, 2011, as amended on July 19, 2011, with Channel 55/42 Operating, LP, a Texas limited partnership, USFR Tower Operating, LP, a Texas limited partnership, Humanity Interested Media, L.P., a Texas limited partnership, USFR Equity Drive Property LLC, a Texas limited partnership, and US Farm & Ranch Supply Company, Inc., a Texas corporation ("USFR").
 On August 1, 2011, MegaTV programming debuted on KTBU-TV, which serves the Houston area.

-In connection with the closing, we paid an aggregate purchase price equal to \$16 million, consisting of: (i) cash in the amount of \$8.0 million; and (ii) a thirty-six month, secured promissory note in the principal amount of \$8.0 million, bearing a fixed interest rate of 6%.
+In connection with the closing, we paid an aggregate purchase price equal to \$16.0 million, consisting of (i) cash in the amount of \$8.0 million and (ii) a thirty-six month, secured promissory note in the principal amount of \$8.0 million, bearing a fixed interest rate of 6%.